 Global Energy Consumption

-Before moving on to the analysis of renewable energy and its disadvantages, our current energy consumption will be analyzed.
+Before moving on to the analysis of what renewable energy is, and its disadvantages, our current energy consumption will be analyzed.
 Global proved oil reserves were 1,734 billion barrels at the end of 2019.
 At the current consumption rate, the daily oil consumption is at nearly 100 million barrels per day.
 So, we will run out of crude oil in 2070.

 Moreover, there are 7020 trillion cubic feet of proven gas reserves in the world as of 2019.
 The annual natural gas consumption worldwide is nearly 3.9 trillion cubic meters, which means that we only have 51 years worth of gas left in our reserves.